Leap13/kemet-addons/readme.txt

 - Added: Mailchimp widget.
 - Added: Single post options to customize the post content.
 - Added: Customizer settings reset, import and export options.
+- Tweak: All addons are compatibile with Kemet global colors.